Stone Duality for Relations: Dual Relations in Posets

 \pskip The contravariance of $\Two^-$ means that the extension is contravariant on the order of the homsets (2-cells): If $r\subseteq r'$ are two relations, then tabulating them as $(p,q)\to(p',q')$ and applying a contravariant functor $F$ gives cospans

-As explained in the next remark, it follows from this that the extension must be covariant on relations (1-cells).
-This fits well with Shulman's philosophy of framed bicategories \cite{shulman} where he considers relations as generalized objects, not arrows.
-We will have an application of categories of relations as framed bicategories in Section~\ref{sec:fb}.
+As explained in the next remark, it follows that the extension must be covariant on relations (1-cells).
+(This fits well with relations as ``objects of the arrows-object'' of a double category \cite{GP04,shulman}, a point of view that will play a role in Section~\ref{sec:extending}.)

 \begin{remark}(Covariance on relations.)
 Let $F,G$ be $\Pos$-functors that are contravariant on 1-cells and covariant on 2-cells.
 Assume that we have a construction $\ccal\mapsto \Rel(\ccal)$ with functors $(-)_\ast:\ccal\to\Rel(\ccal)^\co$ and $(-)^\ast:\ccal\to\Rel(\ccal)^\op$ (or, equivalently, $(-)^\ast:\ccal^\op\to\Rel(\ccal)$).
 Further assume that there are functors $\overline F$ and $\overline G$ that are contravariant on 2-cells.
 Then to complete the diagram